ofwonogodwin/Sate-Soft-Api-Usage/README.md

 - jsonwebtoken (JWT authentication)
 - cors (cross-origin requests)

-## 📝 Notes for Learning
+## What am Learning

 - The backend uses an **in-memory array** for data storage (resets on restart)
 - In production, you'd use a real database (MongoDB, PostgreSQL, etc.)
 - JWT secret key should be stored in environment variables
 - This project uses simple inline styles for focus on functionality

-## 🐛 Troubleshooting
+## Troubleshooting

 **Problem:** Can't connect to backend
-- ✅ Make sure backend is running on port 4000
+- Make sure backend is running on port 4000
-- ✅ Check CORS is enabled in server.js
+- Check CORS is enabled in server.js

 **Problem:** Token expired error
-- ✅ Login again to get a new token
+- Login again to get a new token
-- ✅ Tokens expire after 1 hour
+- Tokens expire after 1 hour

 **Problem:** Port already in use
-- ✅ Kill the process using that port
+- Kill the process using that port
-- ✅ Or change the port in server.js and api.js
+- Or change the port in server.js and api.js

-## 🎓 Next Steps
+## Next Steps

 After mastering this project, try:
 - Adding UPDATE (PUT/PATCH) functionality